 The religious pundits of Advaitic sect relate boastfully pseudo-

 historic stories of how Sage Sri, Sankara's school put down, persecuted end exterminated the Buddhists, as though this was something to be proud of.
-However, these stories are either exaggerations or false stories fabricated by the pundits or the priest craft.
-The religious pundits are mere followers of religion, never having understood the depth of Advaitic philosophy.
+However, these stories are either exaggerations or false stories fabricated by the pundits or the priestcraft.
+The religious pundits are mere followers of the religion, never having understood the depth of Advaitic wisdom of Sage Sri, Sankara.
 Sage Sri, Sankara gave religion and scholasticism and yoga no less than philosophy, to

 His commentary on Manduka is pure philosophy, but many of his other books are presented from a religious standpoint to help those who cannot rise up to the philosophy.
 North India is the home of mysticism and deification and South India of keen rational truth.